Gkconsulting20/ComptaOrion/replit.md

     - Public registration page at `/inscription` with plan selection
     - See `GUIDE_CONFIGURATION_FEDAPAY.md` and `GUIDE_EMAILS_INSCRIPTION.md` for setup instructions

+-   **Commercial Referral Links (Dec 2025):** Sales representatives can now generate personalized referral links:
+    - Link format: `/inscription?ref=COMMERCIAL_ID`
+    - Admin SaaS > Commerciaux: "Copier le lien" button for each commercial
+    - When a client uses a referral link:
+      - The commercial is automatically associated with the new client
+      - Commission is calculated based on the commercial's rate
+      - Source is tracked as "commercial" for analytics
+      - Full audit trail with commercial attribution in notes
+    - Supports both new subscriptions and renewals

 ## External Dependencies

 ### Backend